Nox13last/Warframe-Mapgen-Scrobbler/README.md

 The script will introduce itself (version number, a quick rundown on usage).
 It will ask you what you want to look for, and you select them by entering a comma-seperated list of numbers.

 The script will say it's waiting, but if you want to make sure it's working, then type the phrase "**Wake up!**" in a chat (Squad Chat works fine, even if you're alone). *EE.log* doesn't update *very* promptly, but tends to do so when you examine the System Map.
-To begin, load up a mission that you think contains the thing you're looking for The game will have finished generating a map before the loading screen is even done.
+To begin, load up a mission that you think contains the thing you're looking for.
+The game will have finished generating a map before the loading screen is even done.
 At that point, the script will either beep that it has found something, or say that it has finished looking.
 If it gets a hit (it beeps), proceed through the mission as normal, get what it is you came for, and then leave.
 If the script says that it has finished, but it hasn't found anything, then you quit back to Orbiter, and press "Repeat Last Mission" on the "Mission Failed" screen.
 Repeat.

 ## Bonuses